Catch // Concept Document

 The Long Game

 The hostess took the job at Ford & Shep three weeks ago specifically because she knew the victim dined there every Friday.
-Years ago, he wronged her in a way that defined the rest of her life.
+Years ago, he wronged her family in a way that defined the rest of her life.
 He doesn't remember her.
 She has spent every day since deciding what to do about it.
 Three weeks ago she made her move.

 She kept her head down on the job.
 Quiet.
 Polite.
 Forgettable.
 Specifically, never mentioned.